This post may contain affiliate links. Please read our disclosure policy.

 What to Serve with Kimchi Fried Rice

 One of the best things about Korean cuisine is all of the delicious side dishes (called “banchan”)!
-The refreshing and mildly spicy Korean Cucumber Salad or light Korean Broccoli Salad or Korean Spinach Side Dish would go great with Kimchi Fried Rice!
-If you like mung bean sprouts, definitely try Korean Bean Sprout Salad!
-Korean Stir-Fried Fish Cakes is always a crowd favorite, as is the cheesy and addictive Korean Cheese Corn!
+Korean Cucumber Salad or light Korean Broccoli Salad or Korean Spinach Side Dish would go great with Kimchi Fried Rice!
+Other favorites are Korean Bean Sprout Salad, Korean Stir-Fried Fish Cakes and Korean Cheese Corn!

 If you tried this Kimchi Fried Rice or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!